scottvr/KNIFE/docs/REFERENCE.md

 ## What KNIFE is

 KNIFE is a real-time fractal exploration app built around a keyboard-first interaction model.
 Rather than exposing every feature through large persistent controls, it uses a compact interface plus hotkeys, popout panels, overlays, and a help/input map.
-Kess cutter from the interface; more room for your fractals.
+Less clutter in the interface; more room for your fractals.

 Mouse and touch are supported for most important actions, but the keyboard remains the primary control surface.